 Whether it be with hair loss, graying hair or even just dry, brittle and lifeless strands, consistently poor hair quality is a reliable sign that you are lacking certain elements nutritionally.

 Interestingly, triphala is often reported as effective at promoting hair growth.
 Amla, one of its three ingredients, in particular is well known for its beneficial effect on your hair.
-But it’s just as likely that improving your digestive system will give the hair back what it needs to grow properly.
+But it’s just as likely that improving your digestive system with triphala churna will give the your back what it needs to grow properly.

 Your eyes are another area that can be heavily impacted by a tired liver and poor intestinal health.
-Triphala has been described as one of the best herbal preparations for healthy eyes.
-It has being prescribed to treat dry eyes, strained vision, eye redness and more serious eye disorders like cataract and glaucoma.
+Triphala health benefits can also include improving the condition of your eyes and possibly enhancing your vision.
+In Ayurveda it has being prescribed to treat dry eyes, strained vision, eye redness and more serious eye disorders like cataract and glaucoma.

-Taking it internally for its antioxidants and other nutrients would be valuable for improving your eyes, but you can also make at triphala eye wash which many have found amazingly effective.
-I’ll go into detail about how to make it ahead.
+Taking triphala churna internally for its antioxidants and other nutrients would be valuable for improving your eyes, but you can also make up a triphala eye wash at home which many, myself included have found surprisingly effective.

 Other Triphala Health Benefits

 Triphala is indicated for many ailments in Ayurvedic medicine and is indeed seen as something of a cure-all due to its balancing, cleansing and nourishing properties.

 Some of the most commonly reported benefits of triphala include using it as a treatment for irritable bowel syndrome (IBS), to help lower blood pressure, regulate blood sugar and even as an effective weight-loss treatment.

 It has antibacterial and antiviral properties to help improve your immunity and is a rich source of a broad range of antioxidants to neutralize free radical damage.